 or maple syrup to keep vegan

-- 2 tbsp chia seeds (Optional) -if you do not use increase oats up to 2 and ⅓ cup
+- 2 tablespoon chia seeds (Optional) -if you do not use increase oats up to 2 and ⅓ cup

 - ½ cup cranberries dried

 - ⅓ cup chocolate chips vegan if you want to keep dairy free or cocoa nips - optional

 - ⅓ cup pepitas seeds

 - Preheat oven to 325 F (162 C)